 No need to marinate the chicken for too long either, about 5 minutes or so should do, but, of course, you can marinate it for longer.
 It can make no harm, on the contrary, the longer you leave to marinate, the more flavour you get.

 Use freshly-squeezed orange juice if you have oranges, and mix in the orange zest too, otherwise just some store-bought orange juice is absolutely fine.
-I always buy the one with bits, it fesls a bit more like the real deal.
+I always buy the one with bits, it feels a bit more like the real deal.

-Just flip it on the other side after 2-3 minutes, and it cooks through super quickly, especially if the chicken pieces are smaller.
 The sauce is always added after the chicken is cooked, never ever at the same time.

 - 2 medium chicken breasts

 - 1 teaspoon ginger paste

 - 2 teaspoon dark soy sauce

 - 2 teaspoon rice vinegar

 - Dice the chicken breasts and place them into a large bowl.

 - Mix together a quarter of a cup of orange juice, one teaspoon of dark soy sauce, one teaspoon of light soy sauce and one teaspoon of rice vinegar.